-(a) The percentages relate to the numbers employed (excluding working proprietors) in the United Kingdom at mid-June, 1977.
+(a) The percentages relate to the numbers employed (excluding working proprietors) in the United Kingdom in minimum list heading 339 at mid-June, 1977.
+In the 1977 Census of Production the employment of the Scales and weighing machinery and portable power tools industry represented 6 per cent of the employment of minimum list heading 339 as a whole.